posit-dev/py-shiny-templates/README.md

 3. Add your application to `deployments.json`, you will need to login to shinyapps.io to get the guid.

 4. Raise a PR with your changes

+# Updating Shiny

+We want all of the apps to redeploy whenever there is a new Shiny release to make sure that they all reflect the current state of the Shiny package.
+To accomplish this we have included the `requirements.txt` file in the deployment cache key.
+To update all of the applications to the latest version of Shiny, you can raise a PR which updates the `requirements.txt` file in this repository.